Gerald Ratner

 Gerald Irving Ratner (born 1 November 1949) is a British businessman.
-He was formerly chief executive officer of the major British jewellery company Ratner Group (now the Signet Group).
-He achieved notoriety after making a speech in which he jokingly denigrated two of the company's products.
+He was formerly chief executive of the British jewellery company Ratner Group, now called the Signet Group.
+Ratner achieved notoriety after making a speech in 1991 where he jokingly denigrated his company's products as "total crap", leading to the company's near-collapse and his exit from the business in 1993.
+The notorious speech led to the creation of the phrase "doing a Ratner", meaning to make ruinous comments about your company or products.

 Early life

 Gerald Ratner was born in London to a Jewish family and based his philosophy of business on his experiences as a boy in Petticoat Lane Market.
 He observed that "the people who shouted the loudest and appeared to give the best offers sold the most."
 He was educated at the Hendon County Grammar School.

 His sister Denise Ratner was married to stockbroker Anthony Parnes, one of the Guinness Four.